hhhuang/OwnTonePlayer/README.md

 It is not uncommon that the user-inferace got annoyingly slow when more than 1,000 albums were imported.
 We design this player with this consideration in mind, providing an elegant and friendly user-interface for efficiently handling a large collection of albums.

+The cost of this player (actually a remote controller) is its resource hungry nature.
+For a collection of about 3,000 disks and 40,000 tracks, the process of this player can consume more than 2G of memory in a Windows 10 environment.

 ## Key Features
 * Friendly with a large number of albums.
 The player has been tested with a collection more than 3,000 CDs.
 * This player is album-oriented.
 All the tracks in the OwnTone server are reorganized into albums.
 Compared with individual tracks, album is a much more structural and meaningful unit for serious music lovers' critical listening.